Local Lorentz Transformation and Mass-Energy Relation of Spinor: Local Lorentz transformation Laws for classical parameters

+{\bf Definition 2.} if the moving scale of a spinor is much larger than its mean radius $\bar r =\int |\vec x -\vec X|\rho^0 d^3 x$, we have {\bf point-particle model} for the spinor, where $u^\mu$ is the 4-vector speed

+(\ref{*2.10}) is the origin of the classical models `mass-point' and `point-charge'\cite{gu1,*gu7}.
+The classical variables such as momentum and energy are also defined as the integrals of some N\"other charges similar to (\ref{2.9*}).
+However, in usual cases, the values depend on the spinor at energy eigen state or not, due to absence of conservation law similar to (\ref{*2.5}) for the spinor as a closed system.
+So it is necessary to distinguish the different states of the spinor.

-If the standing wave of a field takes the energy eigenstate in its central coordinate system, we call it at the {\bf particle state}.
-Otherwise, the field is in the process of exchanging energy quantum with its environment, we call it in the {\bf quantum process}.
-By the current conservation law (\ref{*2.5}), we have
+{\bf Definition 3.} If a spinor takes energy eigenstate in the central coordinate system and moves smoothly without emitting and absorbing energy quantum, we call it is at the {\bf particle state}.
+Otherwise, the spinor is in the process of exchanging energy with its environment, we call it in the {\bf quantum process}.

-For the field at particle state, by (\ref{*2.7}) we have the classical approximation $\rho^0\to \dl(\vec x-\vec X)$.
-Then by (\ref{*2.8}) and (\ref{*2.9}) we get the classical approximation of a particle where $u^\mu$ is the 4-dimensional speed It should point out that $v^\mu$ is just a notation rather than a 4-vector. (\ref{*2.10}) is the origin of the classical models `mass-point' and `point-charge'\cite{gu1,*gu7}.
-For a nonlinear field at particle state, we can clearly define the classical parameters such as ``momentum", ``energy" and ``mass", and then derive the classical mechanics from (\ref{*2.1}) or (\ref{*2.4}).
-Whereas for the field in the quantum process, the detailed description of the process should be the original equation (\ref{*2.1}) or (\ref{*2.4}).
+For a spinor at particle state moving smoothly, we can clearly define the classical parameters such as ``momentum", ``energy" and ``mass", and then derive the classical mechanics from (\ref{*2.1}).
+But for the spinor in the quantum process, the detailed description of the process should be the original equation (\ref{*2.1}) and quantum theory.